allengaller/a4c-nima-linux-repo/README.md

-The Nima OS - A Ubuntu based distro for programmer.
+Nima OS - A Ubuntu based distro for programmer.
 ===================================================

 The Nima OS project.